How can perception affect student achievement and learning?

 Participants will be able to identify ways to interact with perception data.

-Participants will be able to understand the importance of using student perceptions data to inform practice.
+Participants will be able to understand the importance of using student perception data to inform practice.

 Transition to the next slide, "Magnetic Statements," and inform participants that they are going to begin with an instructional strategy that is used to uncover beliefs, attitude, and knowledge about a topic by choosing statements or ideas that either repel or attract them.
 Draw attention to the statements posted on the walls around the room.
 Have them read all of the statements and stand next to the one that most attracts or repels them.